 This morning we depart Khimsar Fort for a two-hour 4WD safari.
 Our journey of 16 kilometres by open jeep aims to view herds of blackbuck, chinkara and blue bull antelope.
 Native to the Indian Subcontinent, the blackbuck is an antelope species that has been classified as endangered since 2003.
 Male blackbuck are dark brown, black, and white and have long, twisted horns, while females are fawn-coloured, with no horns.

+Following our safari you may wish to join an optional camel safari.
 The remainder of the day is at leisure for you to relax and enjoy the various facilities provided at the Khimsar Fort.
-You may wish to join an optional camel safari.
 (Overnight Khimsar Fort) BLD

 Jaipur - 1 night